Wavelength-Filtered SI

 By using the Image Processing technique, you can calculate and eliminate inter-frame drift from the data cube.
 Specifically, you can use the Image Alignment palette to align a series of images to one another or to images in another series.
 This is an essential step before analyzing wavelength-filtered SIs.

-The image alignment process and drift removal are documented in the help files of Gatan Microscopy Suite software.
+The image alignment process and drift removal are documented in the help files of DigitalMicrograph software.

 Spectrum Image analysis

-For more details on the analysis of the spectrum image data cubes that are collected by wavelength-filtered spectrum imaging please refer to the Analyze section, in particular, the linear least squares fitting discussion.
+For more details on the analysis of the spectrum image data cubes collected by wavelength-filtered spectrum imaging please refer to the Analyze section, particularly the linear least squares fitting discussion.